ProFormA/proformaxml/Whitepaper.md

 #### The feedback-list element

-The feedback-list contains zero or more [feedback](#the-feedback-element) elements for both the student and teacher.
-While a response document structured in the form of [separate-test-feedback](#82-the-separate-test-feedback-element) must contain a [result](#the-result-element) element for each [test-response](#the-test-response-element), the test-responses are not required to have any feedback, depending on the settings used in the result specification (see [student-feedback-level and teacher-feedback-level](Whitepaper.md#the-student-feedback-level-and-teacher-feedback-level-elements)).
+The feedback-list contains zero or more [feedback](#the-feedback-element) elements for both student and teacher.
+While a response document structured in [separate-test-feedback](#82-the-separate-test-feedback-element) must contain a [result](#the-result-element) element for each [test-response](#the-test-response-element), the test-responses are not required to have any feedback at all, depending on the settings used in the the result specification (see [student-feedback-level and teacher-feedback-level](Whitepaper.md#the-student-feedback-level-and-teacher-feedback-level-elements)).

 ###### Code